jsom1/jsom1.github.io/_walkthroughs/ScriptKiddie.md

 sudo msfconsole
 `````
 Finally, we start msfconsole and get the newest version.
 In my case, I went from 5.0.71 to 6.0.34.
 We find the exploit, the options are similar but we can add our host IP as well as the listening port.
 Sadly it still doesn't work.\\
 Let's get back to the web page...
 There are 3 tools: one that performs a nmap scan, one that encode a payload and one that searches for exploit.
 Under the hood, the server executes commands such as *sudo nmap given_ip*, *sudo msfvenom [...]*, and *searchsploit given_string*.
 The one where we encounter errors is the encoder, so let's focus on that.
 It is kind of out of pure luck and despair that I found something interesting by googling "msfencode vulnerability".
-Apparently, there is an msfvenom APK Template Command Injection module whoch exploits a vulnerability in msfvenom payload generator when using a crafted APK file as an Android payload template.
-To trigger the vulnerability, the victim user should do the following: msfvenom -p android/<...> -x.\\
+Apparently, there is an msfvenom APK Template Command Injection module which exploits a vulnerability in msfvenom payload generator when using a crafted APK file as an Android payload template.\\
 One of the OS options on the website is Android, so that's probably not a coincidence.
 On the Rapid7's page, there is the command to launch the module in msfconsole:

 ````